Ernst Chain: Life and career

-Chain was born into a Jewish family in Berlin, the son of Margarete and Michael Chain, a chemist and industrialist dealing in chemical products.
-His father emigrated from Mogilev (Russian Empire, now Belarus) to study chemistry abroad and his mother was from Berlin.
+Chain was born to a German-Jewish family in Berlin, the son of Margarete and Michael Chain, a chemist and industrialist dealing in chemical products.
+His father was a Russian-Jewish émigré from Mogilev (Russian Empire, now Belarus) to study chemistry abroad and his mother was from Berlin.
 In 1930, he received his degree in chemistry from Friedrich Wilhelm University.
 He was a lifelong friend of Professor Albert Neuberger, whom he met in Berlin in the 1930s.

 After the Nazis came to power, Chain understood that, being Jewish, he would no longer be safe in Germany.
 He left Germany and moved to England, arriving on 2 April 1933 with £10 in his pocket.
 Geneticist and physiologist J. B. S. Haldane helped him obtain a position at University College Hospital, London.

 After a couple of months he was accepted as a PhD student at Fitzwilliam College, Cambridge, where he began working on phospholipids under the direction of Sir Frederick Gowland Hopkins.
 In 1935, he accepted a job at Oxford University as a lecturer in pathology.
 During this time he worked on a range of research topics, including snake venoms, tumour metabolism, lysozymes, and biochemistry techniques.
 Chain was naturalised as a British subject in April 1939.

 In 1939, he joined Howard Florey to investigate natural antibacterial agents produced by microorganisms.
-This led him and Florey to revisit the work of Alexander Fleming, who had described penicillin nine years earlier.
-Chain and Florey went on to discover penicillin's therapeutic action and its chemical composition.
-Chain and Florey discovered how to isolate and concentrate the germ-killing agent in penicillin.
+This led him and Florey, with crucial technical help from Norman Heatley, to revisit the work of Alexander Fleming, who had described penicillin nine years earlier.
+Chain and Florey went on to demonstrate penicillin's therapeutic action and its chemical composition.
+They discovered how to isolate and concentrate the germ-killing agent in the Penicillium mould.
 For this research, Chain, Florey, and Fleming received the Nobel Prize in 1945.
+For his part, Heatley was awarded an honorary Doctorate of Medicine by Oxford University in 1990.